Start date: 07 December 2020

 Course code: N/A

-This course provides 5 days of 2 hour lectures / day from Prof. Hanumolu focusing on Signaling in Wireline SERDES Transceivers design, in which he is an accomplished researcher.
-A second course focusing on Clocking will follow in January.
+This course held in Dec 2020 could be run again if there werer sufficient interest.
+Please contact the Skillnet to request it being re-run again.
+It comprises 5 days of 2 hour lectures / day from Prof. Hanumolu focusing on Signaling in Wireline SERDES Transceivers design, in which he is an accomplished researcher.
+A second course focusing on Wireline SERDES Clocking was held in Jan 2021.

 - Latest signaling techniques in high speed serial interface design

 Experienced analog IC designers, who wish to deepen their knowledge about signaling in high speed serial interface design and learn from a world class expert on this topic.

 2 hour online class each day, 2pm to 4pm, on Monday to Friday 7th to 11th Dec.
 This is Part I of a two courses on this topic focused on Signaling.
 Part II focused on Clocking will be held in January:

 2. Voltage-mode drivers

 Prof. Pavan Hanumolu (Member, IEEE) is a Professor with the Department of Electrical and Computer Engineering, University of Illinois at Urbana–Champaign, Champaign, IL, USA.
 His research interests are in energy-efficient integrated circuit implementation of analog and digital signal processing, sensor interfaces, wireline communication systems, and power conversion.
 Prof. Hanumolu has served as a Technical Program Committee Member for the International Solid-State Circuits Conference, the Custom Integrated Circuits Conference, and the VLSI Circuits Symposium.
 He is also the Editor-in-Chief of the IEEE Journal of Solid-State Circuits.